MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/4-implement-polly-resiliency.md

                 .CircuitBreakerAsync(15, TimeSpan.FromSeconds(15));
         ```

-    1. In the *src\ApiGateways\Aggregators\Web.Shopping.HttpAggregator\Extensions\ServiceCollectionExtensions.cs* file, call the `AddPolicyHandler` extension method twice.
+    1. In the *src/ApiGateways/Aggregators/Web.Shopping.HttpAggregator/Extensions/ServiceCollectionExtensions.cs* file, call the `AddPolicyHandler` extension method twice.
 The first occurrence should accept a `GetRetryPolicy` method call.
 The second occurrence should accept a `GetCircuitBreakerPolicy` method call.
 Chain the method calls to the `AddHttpMessageHandler` method call for the coupon service:

         :::code language="csharp" source="../code/src/apigateways/aggregators/web.shopping.httpaggregator/extensions/servicecollectionextensions.cs" id="snippet_AddApplicationServices" highlight="7-8":::